 10 days of parties can take a toll on your body, so perhaps you’d like to spend a relaxing night in watching a historical drama.
 Skip the Netflix in the hotel and head over Prince’s Island Park and catch a live version of Shakespeare’s The Tempest under the starry skies.
 Plays happen every evening from Wednesday to Sunday during the Calgary Stampede and are pay what you can.

 No matter how you choose to spend your time, you can be sure that a trip to this year’s Calgary Stampede will be an action-packed adventure with a little bit for everyone.
-Stampers, it’s time to Join the BATL at the Backyard Axe Throwing League Calgary.
+Stampers, it’s time to Join the BATL at BATL Axe Throwing.